Phar Lap: Legacy

 Phar Lap's heart at the National Museum of Australia.
 It was formerly held by the Institute of Anatomy in Canberra.

 Following his death, Phar Lap's heart was donated to the Institute of Anatomy in Canberra and his skeleton to the New Zealand's National Museum in Wellington.
 After preparations of the hide by New York City taxidermist Louis Paul Jonas, Phar Lap's stuffed body was placed in the Australia Gallery at Melbourne Museum.
 The hide and the skeleton were put on exhibition together when Museum of New Zealand Te Papa Tongarewa lent the skeleton to the Melbourne Museum in September 2010 as part of celebrations for the 150th running of the 2010 Melbourne Cup.

 Phar Lap's heart was remarkable for its size, weighing 6.2 kg, compared with a normal horse's heart at 3.2 kg.
 Now held at the National Museum of Australia in Canberra, it is the object visitors most often request to see.
 The author and film maker Peter Luck was convinced the heart is a fake.
 In Luck's 1979 television series This Fabulous Century, the daughter of Walker Neilson, the government veterinarian who performed the first post-mortem on Phar Lap, says her father told her the heart was necessarily cut to pieces during the autopsy, and the heart on display is that of a draughthorse.
 However the expression "a heart as big as Phar Lap" to describe a very generous or courageous person became a popular idiom.

-Several books and films have featured Phar Lap, including the 1983 film Phar Lap, and the song "Phar Lap—Farewell To You".
-His story was fictionalised in the 1936 film Thoroughbred.
+Several books and films have featured Phar Lap, including the 1983 film Phar Lap, and the song "Phar Lap—Farewell To You", and the 2025 musical Phar Lap: The Electro-Swing Musical.
+His story was fictionalised in the 1934 film A Ticket in Tatts and the 1936 film Thoroughbred.

 Phar Lap was one of five inaugural inductees into both the Australian Racing Hall of Fame and New Zealand Racing Hall of Fame.
 In the Blood-Horse magazine ranking of the Top 100 U.S. Thoroughbred champions of the 20th century, Phar Lap was ranked No. 22.

 The horse is considered to be a national icon in both Australia and New Zealand.
 In 1978 he was honoured on a postage stamp issued by Australia Post and features in the Australian citizenship test.

 Phar Lap has been honoured with a $500,000 life-sized bronze memorial near his birthplace in Timaru, New Zealand, that was unveiled on 25 November 2009.
 The statue is located at the entrance to Phar Lap Raceway in Washdyke.
 There is also a life-sized bronze statue at Flemington Racecourse in Melbourne.

 Phar Lap has several residential streets named after him in Australia, New Zealand, and the United States.
 (In many cases, the name is merged into a single word "Pharlap".)

 In 1931, Gilbert Percy Whitley, an ichthyologist at the Australian Museum, proposed a new genus of seahorse, Farlapiscis, named after Phar Lap.
 Farlapiscis was subsequently categorised as a junior synonym of the genus Hippocampus.